Boosting your employability as an international student

 Work experience

 Undertaking work experience is an effective way of developing your skills.
 Terms such as internships carry different meanings in different parts of the world.
-Understand UK work experience and internships.
+Understand UK work experience and internships and work through this practical and interactive pathway Help for international students - how to find and apply for work experience in the UK.

 Volunteering